 When it comes to creating a muscle gain workout plan, it’s easy to become confused.
 It’s also unnervingly easy to either undertrain or train too much.
 In both these situations, you might not be making the most of your workouts.
 You might even end up with no gains at all.
 I’ve been there!
 This is where Mike Israetel’s work has been a godsend to me.
-He put together a detailed guide on how best to train each and every muscle for optimum growth.
-In this article, I condense this into the most essential points to help you write a muscle gain workout plan.
+He put together a detailed guide on how best to train each muscle for optimum growth.
+In this article, I condense this into the essential points to help you write a muscle gain workout plan.
 Here’s what you need to know if you’re serious about gains.

 Dr Israetel has had extensive experience in both physique competitions, alongside training athletes and bodybuilders.
 He put together a vast amount of information in his Hypertrophy Guide.
 This was a godsend in helping me put together my muscle gain workout plan.
 However, his guide is very detailed and can take a while to digest!
 Here I’ve attempted to simplify his guide into a reference point.
 This will equip you with the essential information to start an effective muscle gain workout plan.
 For the more intricate details, read Israetel’s full guide.

 Essential Concepts for Your Muscle Gain Workout Plan

 There are a few key concepts you’ll need to understand before we proceed.

 This is the minimum amount of training you’ll need to do for muscle growth.
 This amount is a wise place to start in your first week of a new muscle gain workout plan.

 This is the range of volume you’ll progress through to make your best gains.
 It does not stay constant – for your muscles to grow, you need to progressively increase the amount you train them.
 So It’ll change week to week, as you progressively overload your body.
 The MAV range is between the MEV and the MRV (maximum reachable volume).

 MRV: Maximum Reachable Volume